Propagation effects at low frequencies seen in the LOFAR long-term monitoring of the periodically active FRB 20180916B: Data Availability

 \section{Data Availability}

-The raw complex voltage data of the observations of \rthree\ with LOFAR is available on the LOFAR Long Term Archive\footnote{https://lta.lofar.eu/} under project codes LC15\_014 and LT16\_006.
-The relevant code and data products for this work will be uploaded on Zenodo at the time of submission.
+The raw complex voltage data of the observations of \rthree\ with LOFAR are available on the LOFAR Long Term Archive\footnote{https://lta.lofar.eu/} under project codes LC15\_014 and LT16\_006.
+The relevant code and data products for this work will be uploaded on Zenodo at the time of acceptance.